-The following Arbitration guidance note Produced in partnership with Latham and Watkins LLP provides comprehensive and up to date legal information covering:
+The following Arbitration practice note produced in partnership with Latham & Watkins provides comprehensive and up to date legal information covering:

 Pursuant to section 72 of the Arbitration Act 1996 (AA 1996), a party who takes no part in the arbitral proceedings may question whether there is a valid arbitration agreement, whether the tribunal is properly constituted or what matters have been submitted to arbitration under the arbitration agreement, ie matters of substantive jurisdiction (AA 1996, s 30(1)).
 Such a challenge is made to the English court for a declaration or injunction or other appropriate relief.

 AA 1996, s 72 is a mandatory provision, which means that parties cannot agree to its exclusion (AA 1996, Sch 1).